lupyuen/lupyuen.github.io/src/pr.md

 And send back to the Mailing List.
 (Assuming everything is hunky dory)

-Since there are so many NuttX devices, we really appreciate your help with this! 🙏
+Since there are so many NuttX devices, we really appreciate your help with the NuttX Validation! 🙏

 _What are the updates to the NuttX Validation Instructions?_